flavian-anselmo/toprate-/README.md

+### How to view assignments posted by facilitator or Admin
 To view the assignments posted by the facilitator or the admin, click ``My Assignments`` this will list all the assignments with their names and the module in which they reside.For example a ``finance management`` assignment will have the module name when listed to help the learner know where the assignment resides since the user has to choose the module name while submitting.

  ![My animated logo](https://github.com/flavian-anselmo/toprate-/blob/main/Screenshot%20from%202022-01-20%2023-04-03.png)